cockroachdb/docs/recommended-production-settings.md

 toc_not_nested: true
 ---

 This page provides recommended settings for production deployments.

 <div id="toc"></div>

+## Hardware

+Use at least 3 nodes for a replicated cluster, with each node having at least 2 GB of RAM.

+For best performance:

+- Use SSDs over HDDs.
+- Use larger/more powerful nodes.
+Adding more CPU is usually more beneficial than adding more RAM.

+For best resiliency:

+- Use many smaller nodes instead of fewer larger ones.
+Recovery from a failed node is faster when data is spread across more nodes.
+- Use [zone configs](configure-replication-zones.html) to increase the replication factor from 3 (the default) to 5.
+You can do this for the [entire cluster](configure-replication-zones.html#edit-the-default-replication-zone) or for specific [databases](configure-replication-zones.html#create-a-replication-zone-for-a-database) or [tables](configure-replication-zones.html#create-a-replication-zone-for-a-table).

 ## Cluster Topology

 When running a cluster with more than one node, each replica will be on a different node and a majority of replicas must remain available for the cluster to make progress.
 Therefore:

-- Run at least three nodes to ensure that a majority of replicas (2/3) remains available if a node fails.
+- Use at least three nodes to ensure that a majority of replicas (2/3) remains available if a node fails.

 - Run each node on a separate machine.
 Since CockroachDB replicates across nodes, running more than one node per machine increases the risk of data loss if a machine fails.
 Likewise, if a machine has multiple disks or SSDs, run one node with multiple `--store` flags and not one node per disk.
 For more details about stores, see [Start a Node](start-a-node.html).

 - Configurations with odd numbers of replicas are more robust than those with even numbers.
 Clusters of three and four nodes can each tolerate one node failure and still reach a majority (2/3 and 3/4 respectively), so the fourth replica doesn't add any extra fault-tolerance.
 To survive two simultaneous failures, you must have five replicas.